adamliningerwhite/workWithWe/README.md

 ## Bugs to fix

-1. Server program throws error if a logged in user kills their program instead of properly logging off
+1. Server program throws error if a logged in user kills their program instead of properly logging off (also happening with incorrect passwords)
+2. Creating new user, two print statements on user end and server end

 ## To do

 1. Show asterisks when inputing password
 2. Entire password retrieval process (if we even want to do password retrieval)
+3. Restrictions to usernames and passwords